VERTICAL JUMP GAINS: HOW MUCH CAN YOU GET

 Here is some sound advice about any program that advertises using a claim of guaranteed inches, DO NOT BUY THAT PROGRAM.
 Why?
 Because, and there really is no other way of putting this, they ARE LYING.
 Anybody who uses lies to sell you something cannot and should not be trusted.

-As far as I am aware there are only a few programs out there who like the no hype approach we have taken with Vertical Mastery, do not go around making such claims.
+As far as I am aware there are only a few programs out there who like the no hype approach we have taken with the Vertical jump Coaching Program, do not go around making such claims.
 Interestingly the common thread amongst those who don't use lies as a sales method is that those are the ones put out by people who clearly have experience working with real athletes.

 SO WHAT CAN YOU REALISTICALLY EXPECTThere is a saying in the strength and conditioning world that everything works for beginners.
 And you know what, mostly this is true.
 I mean if someone wanted to increase their bench press and you told them to go out and run 10km a day this might not work, but anything resembling chest and tricep work would probably increase the bench press for a beginner.